lpmi-13/aws-flashcards/README.md

 ## Getting some data

-I was hoping to have a docker-compose.yaml to just do this without needing to install the awscli...but not working yet (wanted to use the amazong/aws-cli specifically), so just install the aws-cli yourself and run the following:
+I was hoping to have a docker-compose.yaml to just do this without needing to build docker images manually...but not working yet (wanted to use the amazon/aws-cli specifically), so just build and run the image yourself with the following:

 ```bash
 docker build -t lambda .